Evolutionary-Intelligence/EvolutionaryComputation-A-Modern-Perspective-ECAMP/Preface.md

 (rather biological) evolution** for modeling, optimization, learning, and design from both the *historical* and *modern* perspective.

-Although initially (especially at the beginning stage) their so-called biological-evolution-based inspirations (in the form of [metaphors](https://tinyurl.com/mtmwez9h)) are an attractive and interesting point to many readers, researchers, and practitioners, undoubtedly their **solid mathematical foundations, flexbile algorithmic frameworks, some available softwares, and various real-world successes (practical usefulness)**, which are of our great interest in this book, play cornerstone roles in the increasing maturity of the [Evolutionary Computation/Computing
+Although initially (especially at the beginning stage) their so-called **biological evolution-based inspirations** (in the form of [metaphors](https://tinyurl.com/mtmwez9h)) are an *attractive and interesting* point to many readers, researchers, and practitioners, undoubtedly their **solid mathematical foundations, flexbile algorithmic frameworks, some available softwares, and various real-world successes (practical usefulness)**, which are of our great interest in this book, play cornerstone roles in the increasing maturity of the [Evolutionary Computation/Computing